zamudio/ruby-project-alt-guidelines-seattle-web-102819/README.md

 ### Installation

 * Fork the repository
+* In your terminal:
-* In your terminal, type 'bundle install'
+    * type 'bundle install' and hit enter
+    * type 'rake db:migrate' and hit enter
+    * type 'rake db:seed' and hit enter
 * After that, everything should be good to go
 * HOWEVER, for best effect, 'brew cask install cool-retro-term' and use the apple style terminal from preferences
     * My code is formatted to work best in that terminal